Why you should care about this Parkinson’s gathering

 The congress is an opportunity to meet and talk to others with Parkinson’s, and to learn what the newest research is showing.
 More than 2,600 people attended the most recent congress, which was in 2023 in Barcelona, Spain.

 Look it up.
 The 7th World Parkinson’s Congress will be held May 24-27, 2026, in Phoenix, Arizona.
-The early-bird discounts fly away after Jan.
-15.
+There may be a wait list as it gets closer.

 We need a cure